Philosophy, Religion and Ethics

 An indication of the enjoyment of this subject by many students is the large number of GCSE students who continue to A-level.
-The course we follow is the OCR course ‘Philosophy of Religion, Ethics and Christian Thought’.
+The course we follow is the OCR course ‘Philosophy of Religion and Ethics’.
 In Philosophy of Religion, pupils look at topics including the problem of evil, the qualities of God and the debate between science and religion.
-In the ethics side of the course the ethical issues of Euthanasia, Conscience, Business Ethics, and Sexual Ethics are studied in relation to ethical theories.
-The Christian Thought section deals with gender issues and Theologies from the developing world.
-The course is clearly enjoyed by students.
+In the ethics side of the course the ethical issues of euthanasia, sexual ethics, business ethics and conscience are studied in relation to ethical theories.
+In the Theology section we look at feminist and LGBT theologies, and theology from developing countries as well as the person of Jesus and secularism.

 We attend an Ethics and Philosophy Masterclass in Manchester and watch ethical films at the Showroom Cinema.

 Any questions?
 Please contact Ms Salmon, Head of PRE, on email@example.com